OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nl_bgs.rst

 Settings: rtol
 --------------

-Here, we set the absolute tolerance to a looser value that will trigger an earlier termination.
+Here, we set the relative tolerance to a looser value that will trigger an earlier termination.
 After each iteration, the norm of the residuals is calculated by calling `apply_nonlinear` on implicit components and `evaluate` on explicit components.
 If the ratio of the currently calculated norm to the initial residual norm is lower than the relative tolerance `rtol`, the iteration will terminate.